eigenein/bestmobabot/README.md

 ## Tasks

 Bot uses its own cron-like scheduler to perform game tasks.
-There're tasks that performed daily at particular time and there're periodic tasks that performed every N minutes/hours.
-They're spread over a day to decrease game API requests frequency.
+The tasks are spread over a day to decrease game API requests frequency.

 Also, for expeditions the bot tries to pick up a reward and start the next expedition as soon as possible, given that the bot is not restarted in the meantime.